openpracticelibrary/openpracticelibrary/src/pages/practice/chase-the-state.md

 ---
 templateKey: practice-page
 title: Chase the State
-subtitle: Assess the progress and the current state of any type of software delivery work in a holistic way
+subtitle: Assess progress and the current state of any type of software delivery work in a holistic way
 date: 2022-06-06T13:26:28.337Z
 authors:
   - keithdm